jatin-aditya-reddy/UAVPA_SDLC/README.md

 3. Pest Detection on UAV Imagery using a Deep Convolutional Neural Network *Yacine Bouroubi, Pierre Bugnet, Thuy Nguyen-Xuan, Claire Gosselin, Carl Bélec, Louis Longchamps and Philippe Vigneault In Proceedings of the 14th International Conference on Precision Agriculture (unpaginated, online).
 Monticello, IL: International Society of Precision Agriculture

 ## Cost and Features Breakdown

+**_Cost_**

+* The software aspect of the system is free of cost, as it uses open source software and developed software from research accessible to everyone.
+* The hardware used in this research prototype involves basic drone components, Raspberry Pi 3B, Pixhawk PX4 FC, NOIR RPi camera and an action camera (SD/HD), the total cost is approxmiately INR 53000/- which is subject to change as per fluctuating market prices day by day.

+**_Features_**